SleepyDeb/aws-cdk-codebuild-assets-sample/README.md

 ### CodebuildEcrImageFromSource

-This stack sets up the ECR repository and CodeBuild project.
+This class sets up the ECR repository and CodeBuild project.
 It uses custom resources to execute the build process and obtain the image details (digest and tag).

 #### Parameters